 How Long Will Butternut Squash Keep?

-Butternut squash is a popular winter vegetable that boasts a sweet, nutty flavor and is packed with nutrients.
-If you’re a fan of this tasty vegetable, you may be wondering how long it will keep.
-The good news is that butternut squash can last for several months if stored properly.
+How Long Will Butternut Squash Keep?
+Butternut squash is a popular winter vegetable with a sweet, nutty flavor and packed with nutrients.
+If you love this tasty vegetable, you might wonder how long it will keep.
+The good news is, butternut squash can last for several months if stored properly.

 When it comes to storing butternut squash, it’s important to keep it in a cool, dry place.
 According to Allrecipes, whole butternut squash can last up to three months when stored at room temperature.
 However, if you want it to last even longer, you can store it in a cool, dark place, such as a pantry or cellar, where it can last up to six months.